 From its mouth-watering food to its charming natural sites, Hungary is an amazing country to visit and explore.
-Relax near Europe’s largest lake, Lake Balaton, also known as the Hungarian Sea, immerse in their rich folk cultures and traditions, or savour the local delicacies and wine.
-There are just plenty of reasons to include this beautiful country into your travel bucket list!
+Relax near Europe’s largest lake, Lake Balaton, also known as the Hungarian Sea, immerse in their rich folk cultures and traditions or savour the local delicacies and wine.
+There are just plenty of reasons to include this beautiful country on your travel bucket list!
+You can stay in one of the best castle hotels or vacation rentals.
 Hungary is also well-known for being a combination of diverse cities and peaceful countrysides, making it a perfect place to visit even if you are on a budget - as it will make a relatively affordable trip.
 Read on to find out the top things Hungary is famous for.

 Gulyasleves belongs to the list of the food you must try when holidaying in Hungary.
 In Hungarian, gulyas means herdsman, while leves means soup.
 This hearty soup is made with beef, various vegetables, paprika, and other spices and came from food that the cattlemen of the Great Hungarian Plain had to make.
 The meal is simple and minimal as these herdsmen are only able to cook whatever ingredients they can carry throughout their days in the field.
 Gulyasleves are traditionally made in cauldrons, called bogracs in Hungary, over a small fire.